 The witness who observed them with Hightower in the Stonebriar Church lobby stated, “Alan looked like he was going overboard to make them feel at home.
 He was excited that they accepted his invitation to visit the church and told them he thought Stonebriar Church was a place where they would feel at home.”

-Read more about the trafficking issue at Stonebriar Church
+- Learn more about the Stonebriar Church investigation.

 Stonebriar Church in Frisco, TX